Percent Grade Scale Amplifies Racial/Ethnic Inequities in Introductory Physics: Discussion

 With the results that we share here we argue that switching away from percent scale grading will remove a measurable amount of course grade inequity in courses that currently suffer from equity gaps.
+We also argue that using a Course Deficit Model together with Equity of Parity can be one useful strategy among many in working towards more equitable education.